Unlocking Local Growth: Your Guide to Local SEO in San Diego

 3. Improve Website Speed

-- Compress images using tools like TinyPNG.
+- Compress images effectively using tools like TinyPNG.

-- Enable browser caching and minify CSS/JavaScript.
+- Enable browser caching and minify your CSS and JavaScript files.

 4. Secure Your Website

-- Install an SSL certificate for HTTPS.
+- Install an SSL certificate to ensure your site uses HTTPS.

 Tracking and Measuring Success